- Who really invented the Western Blot?

 - The PerfectRocker offers the standard back-and-forth rocking motion preferred by many labs for Western blots.
 It also includes adjustable speed (2 to 30 RPM) and adjustable pitch (0 to 30 degree tilt angle).

-- The Belly Dancer and Belly Button Orbital Shakers have a unique 3D undulating orbital motion that is ideal for Western blots, but also work for many other applications.
+- The new PerfectWaver, Belly Dancer, and Belly Button Orbital Shakers have a unique 3D undulating orbital motion that is ideal for Western blots, but also work for many other applications.
 These shakers are extremely durable and allow perfect membrane movement.

 1) Southern, EM: Detection of specific sequences among DNA fragments separated by gel electrophoresis.
 (1975) Journal of Molecular Biology 98:503-517.